manticoresoftware/manticoresearch/docs/getting-started/docker.rst

 SHOW META returns information about previous executed query, that is number of found records (in total_found), execution time (in time) and statistics about the keywords of the search.

-To create a new RT index, you need to define it in the sphinx.conf.
+To create a new RT index, you need to define it in the manticore.conf.
 A simple definition looks like:

 .. code-block:: none